autumnai/leaf/README.md

 ## Ecosystem / Extensions

-We design Leaf and the other crates of the [Autumn Platform][autumn] as modular and extensible as possible.
+We design Leaf and the other crates of the [Autumn Platform][autumn] to be as modular and extensible as possible.
 More helpful crates you can use with Leaf:

 - [**Cuticula**][cuticula]: Preprocessing Framework for Machine Learning